Table of contents

 All users will have to choose a password of at least this number of characters.Force Password Change Every X Days

-All users will be required to change their password every X days.Offer to save credentials?
+All users will be required to change their password every X days.Password Reset links are valid for

 When a user initiates a password reset request, by default the reset link contained within the subsequent password reset email sent to them is only valid for 2 hours.
 If the user fails to click the link in their email to reset their password within this time frame, the link expires and the user would need to generate a new password reset request again.
 This setting allows you to change how long these emailed password reset links remain valid for.Disallow Known Breached Passwords